lucaselia10/restaurant-ordering-service/project_documents/willk_private_folder/willk_accomplishment_tracking_template.md

 1. Designed and defined the DAO, Dagger Modules/Dependency Injection, Utilities Classes, Converter Classes, Types, Data, and Custom Exception classes
 2. Designed and Implemented the PlaceOrderActivity and associated Provider class
-3. Designed and Implemented the DeleteOrderActivity and associated Provider class
 4. Designed and Implemented the UpdateOrderActivity and associated Provider class
 4. Implemented unit tests for written code as appropriate